isbadawi/vpm/README.md

 You can use it like this:

 * `vpm ls` prints a list of installed plugins.
-* `vpm install url` installs a plugin from the given url.
-You can also a pass a GitHub user/repo as a shorthand (e.g. `vpm install tpope/vim-fugitive`).
+* `vpm install url` one or more plugins from the given url.
+You can also a pass GitHub user/repos as a shorthand (e.g. `vpm install tpope/vim-fugitive`).
-* `vpm update plugin` (e.g. `vpm update vim-fugitive`) updates a plugin.
+* `vpm update plugin` (e.g. `vpm update vim-fugitive`) updates one or more plugins.
+If no plugin is specified, all installed plugins are updated.
-* `vpm update` without specifying a plugin updates all installed plugins.
 * `vpm outdated` lists plugins that can be updated.
 * `vpm uninstall plugin` uninstalls one or more plugins.
 * `vpm export` writes a shell script to stdout with vpm commands to install the